 With a daily ridership of 4.16 million (2015), the Parisian Metro is the most known part of the underground Paris.
 The metro of Paris has 300 stations spread all over the city, and there are beautiful metro stations that you can visit with a single metro ticket.

-The Parisian Metro also counts 18 phantom stations, metro stations that for different reasons were abandoned.
-Among them, Porte des Lilas is the most popular phantom metro station because it is the one used for shooting movies.
+The Parisian Metro also counts 18 phantom stations, metro stations that were abandoned for different reasons.
+Porte des Lilas is the most popular phantom metro station because it is used to shoot movies.
 Metro scenes like the one in Amélie Poulain were shot at Porte des Lilas.

 Saint-Martin metro station is a step back in time.
-It still keeps the aesthetics and ceramic decoration of the 30’s when it was still working and its advertising panels still display the products of that time.
-Because Saint Martin is the saint patron of the ceramic workers, these workers executed for this station an awesome ceramic decoration with raised motifs.
+It still keeps the aesthetics and ceramic decoration of the 30’s when it was still working, and its advertising panels still display the products of that time.
+Because Saint Martin is the ceramic workers’ saint patron, these workers executed an awesome ceramic decoration with raised motifs for this station.

 Saint-Martin metro station can only be visited during special occasions.
-The guided tours are organized by the RATP.
+The RATP organizes these guided tours.

 11. WW2 Bunkers

-During the Second World War II, the city of Paris built underground bunkers to provide “a place to retreat for citizens in case of an air attack”.
-Some of these bunkers are still intact and they are an interesting place to visit, the reminder of a sad chapter of Europe’s past.
+During the Second World War II, the city of Paris built underground bunkers to provide ‘a place to retreat for citizens in case of an air attack.’
+Some of these bunkers are still intact, and they are an interesting place to visit, a reminder of a sad chapter of Europe’s past.

-The most famous underground bunkers are the bunker located on the grounds of Gare de l’Est, open to the public on rare cultural occasions, and the bunker located under Champ-de-Mars, just next to the Eiffel Tower under a southern pier.
+The most famous underground bunkers are the bunker located under Gare de l’Est, open to the public on rare cultural occasions, and the bunker located under Champ-de-Mars, just next to the Eiffel Tower under a southern pier.

 Easier to visit are the bunkers of the Carrières des Capucins and the bunker 20 m below the grounds of the Museum of the Liberation of Paris (point #11 in the map).
-This museum, inaugurated on the occasion of the 75th anniversary of the Liberation of Paris in 2019, is one of the most interesting free museums in Paris.
+Inaugurated on the occasion of the 75th anniversary of the Liberation of Paris in 2019, this museum is one of the most interesting free museums in Paris.
 The visit includes the underground command station of Colonel Rol-Tanguy, head of the Paris branch of the French Forces of the Interior.

 12. La Maison du Fontainier and its Distribution Pools

-Chamber #27, also called Grand Regard de l’Observatoire, was the inspection chamber at the end of the aqueduct.
+Chamber #27, also called Grand Regard de l’Observatoire, was the inspection chamber at the aqueduct’s end.
 Above it, a little house for the waters inspector or Fontainier was built.

 What is interesting about this place is what happens below the house’s grounds.
 At this point, the waters of the aqueduct were finally collected before being distributed to the city.

-The grounds of the house were divided into three different vaulted halls, each one with its own distribution pool.
+The house’s grounds were divided into three different vaulted halls, each one with its own distribution pool.
 The King’s distribution pool with the water for the use of the King was obviously the biggest.
 Then, there was a second distribution pool for the religious communities.
 Finally, the third distribution pool (the smallest) brought water for the rest of the population.